mcarrickscott/modarith/README.md

 	gcc -O2 EC256.c weierstrass.c hash.c -o EC256
 	./EC256

-# rust version
+# Rust version

 Copy all code from this directory to a working directory, and move to that directory.
 Create a standard rust project, named "ecc".

 	cargo new ecc

-Replace the default Cargo.toml file with the one provided.
+Replace the default *Cargo.toml* file with the one provided.

 Copy *testcurve.rs* and *hash.rs* into the rust project src subdirectory.
 Delete the default *main.rs*